DataMT/Solve-the-Error/README.md

 # Solve-the-Error
-recording the mistakes or errors I have
+Recording the mistakes or errors